erossini/BlazorChartjs/README.md

 When a graph is created, it means that the configuration is already defined and the datasets are passed to the chart engine.
 Without to recreate the graph, it is possible to add a new value to a specific dataset and/or add a completely new dataset to the graph.

-## Add a new value

-In an existing graph, it is possible to add a single new value to a specific dataset calling `AddData` function that it is available on the chart.

 In your page, create a new chart adding this code

 ```